 Bitcoin is a digital currency that allows for the transfer of payment between two parties, without the help of a bank-and without government oversight.
 Unlike any currency that has preceded it, bitcoin has no physical form, cannot be touched, is not issued by any central bank or sovereign nation, and relies completely on a decentralized network of computers to process its transactions.
 Bitcoin’s appeal lies in how payments are processed (via the Bitcoin network), as transactions are recorded anonymously and securely in a public ledger, commonly known as the blockchain (see Figure 1).

-A peer-to-peer network of computers, supported collectively by what are known as miners, records and approves the transactions.
+A peer-to-peer network of computers supported collectively by what are known as miners, records and approves the transactions.
 The miners are rewarded with bitcoins for their work.
 Mining requires intense computing power, as block transactions involve solving complex mathematical equations.
 Given the computational power behind this network, and the lack of reliance on one single computer or “node,” it’s virtually impossible for a hacker to infiltrate the network.
 Nevertheless, miners still tend to make use of the best vpn for crypto trading so that their identity is protected from anyone who’s interested in their investments.

 That’s not to say this currency doesn’t have its share of problems.
 The early days of bitcoin were fraught with fraud, security breaches, and dark market transactions.
 In February 2014, Mt.
 Gox, then the world’s largest bitcoin exchange, suspended trading, closed its website, and filed for bankruptcy.
 Nearly 850,000 bitcoins ($450 million in value at the time) belonging to customers had been stolen.
 One year earlier, the FBI shut down the Silk Road marketplace, the best-known underground black market at the time, which was popular for using bitcoin to sell drugs, guns, and stolen merchandise.
 While security in recent years has improved, it still remains a big concern with bitcoin and other cryptocurrencies.